Martin8617/Defi-Wallet-for-Raspberry-Pi/README.md

 ## Howto Start

-You can [download the desktop app](https://github.com/Martin8617/Defi-Wallet-for-Raspberry-Pi/releases) for your Raspberry Pi,
+You can [download here the desktop app](https://github.com/Martin8617/Defi-Wallet-for-Raspberry-Pi/releases) for your Raspberry Pi,

 or